nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 **SID >100:** The WHMCS Service ID requirement is CRITICAL, as Proxmox reserves VMIDs <100 (system).

-_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._ `HTTP/1.1 400 Parameter verification failed. (invalid format - value does not look like a valid VM ID)`
+_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._ Else you're likely to see an error which explains this: `HTTP/1.1 400 Parameter verification failed. (invalid format - value does not look like a valid VM ID)`

 ## ✅ MODULE: INSTALL & CONFIG ✅